Barbara Walters: Retirement

 After leaving her role as 20/20 co-host in 2004, Walters remained a part-time contributor of special programming and interviews for ABC News until 2016.
-On March 7, 2010, Walters announced that she would no longer hold Oscar interviews, but would still work for ABC and on The View.
+On March 7, 2010, Walters announced that she would no longer hold Oscar interviews but would still work for ABC and on The View.

 On March 28, 2013, numerous media outlets reported that Walters would retire in May 2014 and that she would make the announcement on the show four days later.
-However on the April 1 episode, she neither confirmed nor denied the retirement rumors; she said "if and when I might have an announcement to make, I will do it on this program, I promise, and the paparazzi guys—you will be the last to know".
-In May 2014 Walters confirmed six weeks later that she would be retiring from television hosting and interviewing, as originally reported; she made the official announcement on the May 13, 2013, episode of The View.
+However, on the April 1 episode, she neither confirmed nor denied the retirement rumors; she said "if and when I might have an announcement to make, I will do it on this program, I promise, and the paparazzi guys—you will be the last to know".
+Six weeks later Walters confirmed that she would be retiring from television hosting and interviewing, as originally reported; she made the official announcement on the May 13, 2013, episode of The View.
 She also announced that she would continue as the show's executive producer for as long as it "is on the air".

-On June 10, 2014, it was announced she was "coming out of retirement" for a special 20/20 interview with Peter Rodger, the father of the perpetrator of the 2014 Isla Vista killings, Elliot Rodger.
+On June 10, 2014, it was announced she would come out of retirement for a special 20/20 interview with Peter Rodger, the father of the perpetrator of the 2014 Isla Vista killings, Elliot Rodger.
 In 2015, Walters hosted special 20/20 episodes featuring interviews with Mary Kay Letourneau and Donald and Melania Trump.
 In 2015, Walters hosted the documentary series American Scandals on Investigation Discovery.

 Walters continued to host 10 Most Fascinating People on ABC in 2014 and 2015.
 Her last on-air interview was with Donald Trump for ABC News in December 2015, and she made her final public appearance in 2016.
 On January 1, 2023, ABC ran a special called "Our Barbara" and a 20/20 senior producer noted, "For a number of years we kept her office just as is (after 2016), the papers came every day.
 Outside of her office she still retained her office extension."